Bortronx/bortronx-blog/_posts/2022-11-08-SetupGithubBlogWithPrivateRepo.md

           user_name: 'username'
           commit_msg: '[GHA] Update the posts.'
 ```
+- In the script above replace the email, usernmae and repo path with your particular information.
+- Copy the Personal access token generated in your account under Settings > DeveloperSettings > PersonalAccessTokens > Tokens ( I did a classic token as my website's token should not expire in a long time as I do not want to keep coming back to renew it)
-- Copy the Personal access token generated
+-  Copy the secret generated when creating the token.
--  Go into original repo's Settings tab >  Secrets > Actions > New Repository secret.
+-  Go into original repo's Settings tab >  Secrets and variables > Actions > New Repository secret.
 -  Paste Personal access token generated
 -  Give it a name and copy the name
--  Paste the name into GITHUB_TOKEN in the yaml Action configuration file in the line secret.GITHUB_TOKEN
+-  Paste the name into USER_SECRET in the yaml Action configuration file in the line secret.USER_SECRET
-- Create posts into the _posts-private folder and when ready to make public push into posts folder
+- Create posts into the _posts-private folder and when ready to make public change the path of the file into the posts folder